Respiratory Infections (Overview)

 In a separate study, rhinovirus was transmitted through the air by the mouth (breathing) to 10 of 18 volunteers who played cards for several hours with infected individuals (i.e social distancing).

 Several viral upper respiratory infections are known to have a more severe course during pregnancy.
-Because most of pregnancy can be considered an anti-inflammatory state, women who contract viral infections requiring an inflammatory response tend to get more severe infections.
-However, this also depends on stage of pregnancy and type of virus (read Immune System).
+Because most of pregnancy can be considered an anti-inflammatory state, women who contract viral infections requiring an inflammatory response tend to get more severe infections (the inflammation necessary to fight the infection is delayed).
+However, this also depends on stage of pregnancy and type of virus.

 Rhinovirus is the most common cause of respiratory infections in pregnant women and the general population (up to 80%) and can infect the upper and lower respiratory tracts* (*less common).
 Rhinovirus infections occur year-round with seasonal peaks between September and November, and again from March to May.